sba1/adtools/ReadMe.md

 ----------------

 A very naive patch management system that should simplify the management of patches is included here.
-The scripts are situated in bin directory.
+The scripts are situated in the ```bin``` directory.
 The scripts depend on Python.

 * ```adtclone```: will fetch the external sources of all components into the respective ```repo``` directories.
 The checkout will not be affected.